linode/cloud-firewall-controller/README.md

 appended after the defaults.
 Existing CRs that matched a known previous default ruleset will be migrated to this model automatically by the controller.

+Additionally, you can now use `nodeIPs: true` in rule addresses instead of static IP ranges.
+This automatically populates the rule with the private IP addresses of all cluster nodes, making rules dynamic and adapting to cluster changes.

 If custom rules have been applied via the `firewall` block in the values file, these will be applied by the controller in addition to the defaults.